Fall 2019 Writing Consultants

 Hayley is a junior in the College of Arts and Science from Jackson, Mississippi.
 She is perusing a major in Medicine, Health, and Society with a concentration in Global Health as well as a minor in Child Development.
 In her free time, she enjoys listening to music, singing, DIY projects, and spending countless hours on YouTube watching her favorite artist, dancers, and web series.
 Hayley looks forward to her first year in the Writing Studio.

-Justine is a junior majoring in English and Law, History & Society.
-Before arriving at Vanderbilt, she attended an international high school in South Korea.
+Justine is a senior double-majoring in English and Law, History & Society, and minoring in Spanish.
+Originally from California, she attended an international high school in Korea before coming to Vandy.
 As a writing consultant, she enjoys sharing her passion for writing and helping others develop their skills.
-Justine is also a member of the Prose Committee of the Vanderbilt Review, which publishes an annual magazine and hosts events.
-In her free time, she enjoys reading law review articles, going to concerts, and traveling around the world.
+Outside of the Studio, Justine writes for the Hustler and is a member of the Prose Committee of the Vanderbilt Review.
+In her free time, she enjoys reading law review articles, going to concerts, and traveling.

 Kassie is a junior majoring in Classical and Mediterranean Studies, specializing in Classical and Near Eastern Languages and Culture.
 A history buff and daughter of Athena, she always has a plethora of Roman trivia to share.
 Over the summer, she spent time in Rome exploring the locations of the mythology that has always fascinated her.
 When not studying Greek and Latin, she can be found de-stressing by kneading homemade bread and binge watching Xena: Warrior Princess.